JAForbes/pgmg/readme.md

                             Not to be used in production.
 Will exit non zero if --dev flag is not also passed.

---restore <file>            Restores a database backup and then runs migrations
-                            against it.
-Does the following:
-                            Drops the original db, creates a new db, runs cluster level migrations, restores the backup into the new database, then runs the remaining migrations.

 --env-file <file>           Specify an env file to be loaded before running your
                             migration files.
 Note this will overwrite ambient environment variables with the same name.